-We exist to make the messiahship of Jesus an unavoidable issue to our Jewish people worldwide.
+We relentlessly pursue God’s plan for the salvation of the Jewish people.
 Using contemporary themes and issues, Jews for Jesus communicates the message that Jesus is the Messiah in cities with major Jewish populations worldwide.

 Sharing the Message

 Jews for Jesus is on the cutting edge of creative communications through our use of print, art, video and web platforms to engage with seekers about the message and person of Jesus:

 - Pamphlet and postcard distribution, known as “broadsiding”

 - Most accessed website in the Messianic movement

 - Facebook page with more than 78,000 fans

 - YouTube videos, including “That Jew Died for You,” which received more than one million views